Qrouger/PPIFold/README.md

 ## Initial File

-The initial file can be set using a UniProt ID, a FASTA sequence, or both.<br>
+The initial file can be set up using UniProt IDs, FASTA sequences, or both.<br>
 UniProt IDs need to be on the same line, separated by commas.<br>

 Ex : <br>